WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 ___
 Frigid cold rapidly expands in a 15-foot-radius centered on a point you you can see within range.
 Each creature in the cold must succeed on a Dexterity saving throw.
 On a failed save, a creature takes 10d6 cold damage and is restrained for 1 minute as ice encases the lower part of their legs.
 On a successful save, it takes half as much damage and isn't restrained by this spell.

 A creature restrained by the ice can use its action to make a Strength check against your spell save DC.
 On a success, it frees itself.
-Alternatively can the ice be broken by dealing a total of 40 hit points worth of damage to it, its armor class is 10.
+Alternatively, the ice can be broken by dealing a total of 40 hit points worth of damage to it.
+It has an armor class of 10.
+<div class='footnote'>PART 2 | SPELLS </div>

+\pagebreakNum

 #### Jaina's Flying Ship
 *9th-level transmutation*